Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Methodology

 \section{Methodology}

-Our analysis identifies that both the redundancy inherent in graph data and the self-reinforcing training dynamics of VQ as key factors contributing to codebook collapse.
-To address these challenges, we propose RGVQ, a regularized Graph VQ framework designed to mitigate collapse.
-The overall framework is illustrated in Figure~\ref{fig:fram}.
-RGVQ first replaces hard assignments with differentiable assignment distributions using Gumbel-Softmax reparameterization, enabling gradients to flow to all codewords proportionally to their assignment probabilities.
-Building on this, RGVQ leverages graph topology and feature similarity to regularize token assignment distributions, explicitly penalizing co-assignment induced by graph redundancy.
+Our collapse diagnosis identifies two key contributors to codebook collapse: (i) graph data properties and (ii) the self-reinforcing training dynamics of deterministic VQ with hard assignment.
+Accordingly, we propose RGVQ, a regularized Graph VQ framework consisting of two corresponding components, as illustrated in Figure~\ref{fig:fram}.
+First, to break the optimization loop of deterministic VQ, RGVQ replaces hard assignments with differentiable assignment distributions among all codewords using Gumbel-Softmax reparameterization, enabling gradients to flow to all codewords proportionally to their assignment probabilities.
+Second, to mitigate the effect of graph data redundancy, RGVQ leverages graph topology and feature similarity to regularize token assignment distributions, explicitly discouraging overly concentrated token usage from dissimilar nodes and promoting higher token diversity.
+RGVQ can be added to the loss in Equation~\ref{eq: vqloss}.
+Additionally, we provide the detailed sampling procedures and complexity in Appendix~\ref{appendix:complexity}.

 \myparagraph{Gumbel-Softmax Reparameterization} In deterministic VQ, the training dynamics of hard assignments prevent gradient backpropagation to unselected codewords, ultimately leaving them inactive and underutilized.
 To address this issue, we adopt Gumbel-softmax reparameterization~\cite{roy2018soft1, sonderby2017soft2}, which replaces hard nearest-neighbor assignment with a differentiable soft selection.
-Formally, the assignment distribution of quantizing $h_i$ to entries in codebook $C$ is defined as:
+Formally, given node embedding $\mathbf{h}_i$, we define its assignment logit $\boldsymbol{\pi}_i\in\mathbb{R}^K$ with each element computed by